magnusmn/iVarg/README.md

-Ruby on rails test application.
+iVarg - A ruby on rails test application.